jameswtc/getdataproject/README.md

 1. The Triaxial Acceleration from the accelerometer (total acceleratio) and the estimated body acceleration, and
 2. The Triaxial Angular velocity from the gyroscope

 The resulting dataset produced by the R Script in this repository contains ONLY the average of the mean and the standard deviation of each measurement for each of the six activitivies of each subject.
+The detailed description of the dataset is given in `CodeBook.md`

 Data processing procedure
 =========================